Get the best possible viewability results by following these best practices for your website and content.

 Try the following best practices:

 - Optimize your site for mobile users.

 - Apply viewability best practices to each ad setup, when applicable.

-There are three criteria that must be met before an ad impression is counted as viewable.
+Three criteria must be met before an ad impression is counted as viewable.

 - A user must navigate to an area of the page where 50% of the ad’s pixels are visible in the browser window.

 - The user must pause or proceed slowly enough that the ad is on screen for 1 continuous second.
-Scrolling past an ad too quickly does not count.
+Scrolling past an ad too quickly doesn't count.

 - The ad must be rendered when the user navigates to it.

 With this in mind, we reviewed Active View data across the AdSense network and compared a broad range of site designs with high and low viewability.
 To help maximize the number of viewable impressions generated by your site, here are some suggestions based on our research.General ad placement